nanoglobal/nano_healthkit/README.md

 {YOUR FLUTTER DIR}/flutter/bin/cache/dart-sdk/bin
 ```

-### To convert all proto files:
+### Convert all Proto files:
 First cd to the proto folder
 ```
 ./auto_proto.sh --dart=../lib --swift=../ios/Classes
 ```

-\* You can also indicate a different origin folder, different destinies and also add a java option if needed.
+\* You can also indicate a different origin folder, other destinies and also add a java option if needed.

 ## Requirements